 A dead trademark in the USPTO means that the trademark application or registration is no longer active.
-A trademark check using the free Trademark Electronic Search System (TESS) can easily reveal hundreds (if not thousands) of dead trademarks, many of which might have been dead for years or even decades.
+A trademark check using the USPTO’s Trademark Search System can easily reveal hundreds (if not thousands) of dead trademarks, many of which might have been dead for years or even decades.
 But why would a trademark be dead?
 In other words, what leads to a trademark application or registration becoming inactive?

 Why Would a Trademark Be Dead?